Kids Film Camp (AGES 10-13)

 In the two-week program, each student writes, directs and edits his or her own short film of up to three minutes and fulfills basic crew positions on his or her classmates’ films.

-Students shoot on digital video cameras and learn how to compose, direct, and light for quality images and edit using Final-Cut Pro on an Apple editing stations.
+Students shoot on digital video cameras and learn how to compose, direct, and light for quality images and edit using digital editing software.
 At the Los Angeles location, students may shoot their productions on the studio back lot.

 Students make one short film in each week.
 Two week students write and direct a film of greater complexity in the second week.